-There is very little, if any, difference between this stance and Heiko Dachi.
+There is very little difference between this stance and Heiko Dachi.
 The only real difference is that the stance is initiated from Musubi Dachi.
 From Musubi Dachi simply shift your weight to the balls of your feet and then push the heels outward until the outer edges of the feet are parallel.

-So rather than this being a specific stance, this in reality specifies a specific form of stance transition.
+So rather than this being a specific stance, this specifies a form of stance transition.
 It defines a transition from Musubi Dachi to Heiko Dachi.
-In a similar manner one might specify Heisoku Dachi Musubi or Heiko Dachi Hachiji or even Hachiji Dachi Heiko.
+Similarly one might specify Heisoku Dachi Musubi or Heiko Dachi Hachiji or even Hachiji Dachi Heiko.
 These are less commonly used references, but you get the idea.